Do I Need a Texas Criminal Defense Attorney?

 Subjected to Search and Seizure

-Often, a routine traffic stop for a defective light—or anything else—can morph into a situation in which the officer believes he or she has the right to search the vehicle in question.
+Often, a routine traffic stop for a defective light—or anything else—can morph into a situation where the officer believes he or she has the right to search the vehicle in question.

 For example, if an officer stops you for speeding, decides that he or she smells marijuana, and then proceeds to search your vehicle without your permission, it may be a case of unreasonable search and seizure.